CIS-566-2018/homework-7-deferred-renderer-Sangeun44/README.md

 ![](bloom.png)
 * __Approximated depth of field:__
 ![](DOF.png)
-* __God rays:__

-* __Motion blur:__ Output some velocity value into a G-Buffer and use it to apply a directional blur to your scene.
-This will necessitate adding some motion to your 3D scene, even if it's as simple as using sine/cosine curves to move your model around.
-You should also account for the motion of the camera when you output velocity into your G-Buffer.
-Consider storing information somewhere about where your model and camera were positioned last frame to compute velocity vectors.

 * __Artistic effect:__ Implement a shader that artistically transforms the scene in some manner.
 Below is a list of ideas, but you can implement any effect you want provided it's about as complex as the items listed:
    * Pointilism with dots of varying size